 Course Pre-requisites Basic Knowledge about Organizational structure, basic concepts of Accounting and Finance, General Knowledge in Business world.
-Anti-requisites Nil Nil Course Description The primary objective of the course is to develop a comprehensive understanding of mergers and acquisitions from the perspective of the corporate executive.
+Anti-requisites Nil Course Description The primary objective of the course is to develop a comprehensive understanding of mergers and acquisitions from the perspective of the corporate executive.
 This course will cover all major elements of the acquisition process including corporate strategy, valuation, due diligence, financing decisions, transaction structures and takeover defence.
 This will enable students to use real-world applications to develop skills necessary to prepare and evaluate the rationale for a proposed transaction.
 Course Out Comes On successful completion of the course the students shall be able to: 5.
 Identify the Type of Merger (Comprehension) 6.
 Explain the Merger process (Comprehension) 7.
 Compute the value of a Merger & Acquisition transaction (Application) 8.
 Discuss the various takeover approaches of a business organization (Application) 9.
-Summarize the SEBI Guidelines on Mergers & Acquisitions process (Application) Course objective The objective of the course is to familiarize the learners with the concepts of Mergers and Acquisitions and attain Employability through Problem Solving Methodologies.
-Course Content: tent: Module 1 Introduction to mergers & acquisitions Participative learning Case study on types of mergers 10 Sessions
+Summarize the SEBI Guidelines on Mergers & Acquisitions process (Application) Course objective , e learners with the concept Problem Solving Methodolog Course Content: Module 1 Introduction to mergers & acquisitions Participative learning Case study on types of mergers 10 Sessions